 7. Get the Right Shelves

-You won’t want your bookshelves to sag, so make sure you buy the proper ones.
+You won’t want your bookshelves to sag, so make sure you buy the proper ones when building a home library.
 A 36” long shelf should be at least 1” thick.
 Go thicker if it’s longer.
 A good idea is to get adjustable shelves, too, so you can accommodate short paperbacks and tall coffee table books alike without wasting space.
+Better, custom made bookcases will provide greater support and last longer than cheaper made retail bookcases.

 8. Maximize Shelf Space